-Eyebrows are a subtle yet defining feature of the face, framing it and helping us express our emotions.
-A Canadian study, for example, found that eyebrows were more important than our eyes when making a lasting impression.1
+Eyebrows are a subtle, defining feature of the face, framing it and helping us express our emotions.
+A Canadian study, found that eyebrows were more important than our eyes when making a lasting impression.1

 However, just like the hair on our heads, eyebrows can also be vulnerable to thinning and hair loss, leading to self-confidence issues.2